mayasharma2110/Keep-Riding/README.md

 ### Bug 1

-Navigation bar - Active page was not showing as the correct color (saddlebrown).
+Navigation bar - Active page was not showing as the correct colour (saddlebrown).

 ![Bug1-problem](assets/images/bug1_1.png)

-I had to add the following code to resolve the problem, I did this using chrome developer tools to inspect the font color of the problem text.
+I had to add the following code to resolve the problem, I did this using chrome developer tools to inspect the font colour of the problem text.

 ![Bug1-resolution](assets/images/bug1_2.png)